 Next month, at the 18-month checkup, the pediatrician will check how your child has been growing to make sure they're on track.

 Once your tot hits toddlerhood, they practically become a new person.
 You won’t believe all the 17-month-old milestones they’ve been mastering.
 Look at all the amazing things they can do now!

-• Walking.
+- Walking.
 Your mobile 17-month-old may soon start to run and even learn to walk up steps with their hand held by a grownup.

 - Speech.
-Most 17-month-olds are saying at least two to three words, and very few are saying 50 or more words.
+Most 17-month-olds are saying at least seven to 10 words; few are saying 50 or more words.
 If your toddler doesn't have a few words in their vocabulary, there’s not necessarily a cause for concern — so don’t panic.
 Does your kid point?
 Grunt?
 Make it clear that they understand what you’re saying?
 Those are all signs that your child is getting closer.
 (If your kid isn't doing these things, talk to your pediatrician and have their hearing checked.)

-• Potty training.
-Your neighbor may be bragging about potty training her 1-and-a-half-year-old, but that doesn't mean you need to keep up with the Joneses.
+- Potty training.
 If your child is showing signs of readiness, you can buy a potty seat and encourage them to sit on it.
 Read books about potty training, and point out older kids your child knows who use the potty.
 Eventually, they'll probably show you they want to really ditch the diapers.
 But for now, it's usually just about getting your kiddo into the routine of sitting on the seat and getting excited for making this upcoming milestone.

 What should a 17-month-old be able to do?